Hakusan, Ishikawa: Climate

-Hakusan has a humid continental climate (Köppen Cfa) characterized by mild summers and cold winters with heavy snowfall.
+Hakusan has a humid subtropical climate (Köppen Cfa) characterized by mild summers and cold winters with heavy snowfall.
 The average annual temperature in Hakusan is 14.2 °C. The average annual rainfall is 2542 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.8 °C, and lowest in January, at around 2.9 °C.

 Demographics

 Per Japanese census data, the population of Hakusan has recently plateaued after decades of strong growth.

 History

 The area around Hakusan was part of ancient Kaga Province.
 The area became part Kaga Domain under the Edo period Tokugawa shogunate.
 Following the Meiji restoration, the area was organised into Ishikawa District, Ishikawa.
 The town of Mattō was established with the creation of the modern municipalities system on April 1, 1889.
 It became a city on October 10, 1970.
 On February 1, 2005, Mattō merged with the towns of Mikawa and Tsurugi, and the villages of Kawachi, Oguchi, Shiramine, Torigoe and Yoshinodani (all from Ishikawa District) to form the city of Hakusan.